 I asked Michael, the Latin scholar, what is the derivation of the word “sustain?”
 He said “to hold up from underneath.”
 Pretty smart, that guy.
 The Online Etymology Dictionary says almost the same thing.
 Why did I ask?
-Because the topic of the very first APLS blog carvival is, “What does living sustainably mean to you?”
+Because the topic of a recent blog carnival was, “What does living sustainably mean to you?”
 So I thought I’d start by digging up the roots.

-But that’s not really what I want to write about.
+But that’s actually not my topic.
 Because, while plastic is not a sustainable material, avoiding it and blogging about it and campaigning against it might not always be sustainable practices either.

 Let’s get back to the root.
 To sustain is to hold up from below.
 From the depths.
 From the core.